-Table 3: Example of Level 2 Milestones in the WBSassociated with each Hardware Procurement
+Table 4: Example of Level 2 Milestones in the WBSAssociated with Hardware Procurement Tracking Activities

 Progress against all milestones is tracked and reported by the LQCD Program Office.
 Site Managers at each host laboratory report the status of completion for each milestone to the Program Office on a monthly basis.
-Any significant changes to milestone schedules will be processed according to the change control procedure.
 Progress against Level 1 and Level 2 milestones is discussed with the DOE Federal Program Director during monthly progress conference calls.